Change unstoppable, Say Football Anti-racism Campaigners After Banner Stunt - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 23rd Jun, 2020 ) :Players' union bosses praised Burnley captain Ben Mee's reaction to a "White Lives Matter" banner flown over the Etihad Stadium, as anti-racism campaigners said change was unstoppable.

-A banner reading "White Lives Matter Burnley" was towed by a plane shortly after all players and match officials had taken a knee in solidarity with the Black Lives Matter movement on Monday.
+The words "White Lives Matter Burnley" were towed by a plane that flew over the ground shortly after all players and match officials had taken a knee in solidarity with the Black Lives Matter movement on Monday.

 Mee, in his post-match comments after his side's 5-0 defeat by Manchester City, said he was "ashamed", urging people to "come into the 21st century".